Skip to main content

 Advanced segregation with more than one domain group

-In the example above (with 2 domain groups), each base station, device and multicast group can be associated with at most two domains (one from each group):
+In the example above (with 2 domain groups), each base station, device, multicast group and connection can be associated with at most two domains (one from each group):

 • At most one domain belonging to the Geography domain group: this domain matches the geographical location of the resource.